shaoxc/dftpy/doc/source/tutorials/config.rst

 .. option:: h0

-    The initial approximate of the inverse Hessian for `LBFGS`.
+    The initial approximation for the inverse Hessian needed by `LBFGS`.
         *Options* :

         *Default* : 1.0